-As of 31 December 2017, the Group performed a test for impairment of property, plant and equipment at the cash-generating unit level of individual stations.
+As of 31 December 2018, the Group performed a test for impairment of property, plant and equipment at the cash-generating unit level of individual power plants.
+As a result of the impairment test, in 2018 impairment loss in the amount of RUB 1 933 million was recognised within profit or loss and in the amount of RUB 2 676 million within other comprehensive income.

 The recoverable amount of each cash-generating unit was determined on the basis of the value in use indicator.
-The value of use in use was determined by discounting future cash flows that would result from the continued use of the unit.
-In determining the recoverable amount of future cash flows, the following key assumptions were used:
+The value in use was determined by discounting future cash flows that would result from the continued use of the unit.
+In determining the recoverable amount of future cash flows the following key assumptions were used:

-FO BT These calculations used cash flow projections based on the organization's budgets for a three-year period.
-Cash flows beyond the three-year period have been extrapolated to account for projected growth rates.
-The growth rate does not exceed the long-term average growth rates projected for the energy sector.
-F0 BT The forecast of gas prices was based on the approved tariffs by the Federal Tariff Service and the growth rate forecasted by the parent company Gazpromenergoholding.
-Power generation of PJSC Mosenergo is carried out at generating facilities, the main type of fuel is gas, in connection with which the increase in gas prices affects the growth of electricity prices.
-F0 BT The forecast of generation volumes was based on forecast calculations in industry reports.
-FO BT A post-tax discount rate of 10.66% was applied for the purpose of determining the value of use.
+- These calculations used cash flow projections based on the organisation's budgets for a three-year period.
+Cash flows beyond the three-year period have been extrapolated using projected growth rates.
+The growth rate does not exceed the long-term average growth rates projected for the energy sector. - The forecast of gas prices was based on the approved tariffs by the Federal Tariff Service and the growth rate forecasted by the parent company LLC Gazprom energoholding.
+Power generation of PJSC Mosenergo is carried out at generating facilities, the main type of fuel is gas, in connection with which the increase in gas prices affects the growth of electricity prices. - The forecast of generation volumes was based on forecast calculations in industry reports. - A post-tax discount rate of 10,9% was applied for the purpose of determining the value in use.
 The discount rate was calculated on the basis of the industry average weighted average cost of capital.
-As of 31 December 2017 there was no impairment of property, plant and equipment.